barracksiot/javascript-client/README.md

 });
 ```

-or the with a single function:
+Check for an update and download it with a single function:
 ```js
 barracks.checkUpdateAndDownload(currentDeviceVersion, customData).then(function (file) {
   // Do something with the file